Borneo Tours & Holidays

 The climate is typically tropical with temperature ranging from a cool 22°C (72°F) in the evenings to a sultry 34°C (93°F) in the daytime.

 Sarawak receives an abundance of rainfall (averaging 200-250 cm a year); the rainy season is normally during the 'landas', a local term for the monsoon rains that come between November and February each year.
 Sabah is less wet than Sarawak and because it lies just below the typhoon belt, it is often known as "the land below the wind".

 The monsoon period should not deter visitors to the region as it is not cold; in fact the rains during this time may be heavy but it is intermittent and they bring respite from the tropical heat.
 This is also the time of the year when the local tropical fruits unique to the region are in abundance.

-There are no mandatory immunisations for travellers to Borneo though you should be up-to-date with Typhoid, Tetanus, Polio and Hepatitis A. Yellow Fever and Malaria can be an issue in certain areas, we recommend you seek advice from your local GP or travel centre as to the correct immunisations and preventative treatments.
+There are no mandatory immunisations for travellers to Malaysia though you should be up-to-date with Typhoid, Tetanus, Polio and Hepatitis A. Malaria is prevalent in parts of Borneo, therefore we strongly suggest that you visit your GP to discuss your personal requirements.
+Please note we are not medical professionals and so we highly recommend you seek advice from your local GP or travel centre as to the correct immunisations and preventative treatments.

 In Borneo, Malaysia the unit of currency is the Malaysian ringgit (MYR).